chadrem/amf_socket/README.md

 * Periodic heartbeats for detecting failed connections.
 * Automatic latency computation (useful for games that want to display a ping time).
 * RPC timeouts (global and per request).
+* Fire and forget messages in the RPC layer (currently the RPC layer is request/response only).

 ## Server Implementations